 Riverside Museum and Tall Ship

-Stop 12 is another free museum, the Riverside Museum, which is well worth the visit.
+Stop 12 is another free museum, the Riverside Museum, which is well worth a visit.

-It holds over 3000 objects, including trams, trains, buses, motorbikes and cars.
-The second level is dedicated to ships of Glasgow that have been built or taken by emigrants across the world.
+It holds over 3000 objects, including trams, trains, buses, motorbikes, and cars.
+The second level is dedicated to Glasgow ships built or taken by emigrants worldwide.

 On board the Tall Ship, you can explore for free.
 You can see how the men lived on board, from their sleeping and living conditions to the “head”, and learn how it got its name.